 This trip is geared for paddling enthusiasts.
 You will enjoy all Blue River offers including rapids, islands, sand bars, nature, wildlife, cave views, and springs with the added two bonuses: more rapids and more of a work out.
 Sightseeing varies based on river conditions and time of year.

 Conditions and trip duration varies with water level and season.
-Depending on water levels and season, launch time closes between 11 and 12.
+Depending on water levels and season, launch time closes at 11.
 Because of the length of the trip, it is important to begin this trip early in the day.

-Our last pickup is usually 6:00 pm in the summer season.
-Guest services will provide the last pick up time to you during registration on the day of your trip.
+Guest services will provide your pick up time during registration on the day of your trip.
+There is a 1 hour grace period beyond the pick-up time.